Yoursole1/PyNetwork/README.md

 because multiplying the input by 0.5 is dividing by two.

 Next, I trained it to learn the average of two numbers.
-This is non-trivial, like the previous training goal.
+This is non-trivial, unlike the previous training goal.
 This is because the nature of the transformation between network layers, adding two numbers is something that can only be approximated.
 This network had the structure 2->10->1 (2 inputs, 10 nodes in the first hidden layer, and 1 output).